Suman7495/rl-botics/README.md

 # Overview
-This repository contains a set of popular Deep Reinforcement Learning algorithms tested on OpenAI's Gym.
-The objective was to have simple and clear implementations.
+This repository contains a deep Reinforcement Learning toolbox with numerous state-of-the-art algorithms tested on OpenAI's Gym.

 Each folder corresponds to a particular algorithm which contains the required theoretical material to get started.